shikiro08/Lou-Geh-Manufacturing-Company/README.md

 # Lou-Geh-Manufacturing-Company
-This is a inventory management system that monitors product and
+This is a inventory management for Lou-Geh-Manufacturing-Company